-Katelyn Harrington says Grace O’Brien is ‘just like everyone else, but funnier’
+Katelyn Harrington (11) from Cork city wants everyone to know her best friend Grace O'Brien (12) is "just like everyone else, but funnier".

 Grace, who has Down syndrome, is the subject of a 10-page book Katelyn has written, titled My Friend Grace.
 It is up for an Aldi Foróige youth citizenship award on Saturday and has been distributed to Down Syndrome Ireland centres across the land.